-In addition to following traditional medical practices, holistic nurses may also incorporate complimentary and alternative medicine.
-This can include meditation, acupuncture, therapeutic massage and dietary advice.
+In addition to following traditional medical practices, holistic nurses may also incorporate complementary and alternative medicine.
+This can include meditation, acupuncture, therapeutic massage, and dietary advice.
 Holistic nurses may also provide supplementation with natural herbs and remedies where they do not interfere with the patient’s current medications.
 What the holistic nurse offers to the patient will vary across practices, but the focus on complete and overall wellness is always the same.

 She later went on to establish the first secular nursing school in the world in 1860 at St. Thomas’ Hospital, located in London.
 Nightingale also believed that healing the whole patient was the key to successful treatment.
 Her vision of holistic medicine inspired a whole generation of nurses and continues to do so today.
-The American Holistic Nurses Association (AHNA) was established in 1980 as a way of advocating for this speciality nursing practice that draws so much inspiration from the work and legacy of Florence Nightingale herself.
+The American Holistic Nurses Association (AHNA) started in 1980 as a way to advocate for this specialty nursing practice.
+Additionally, the holistic practice draws inspiration from the work and legacy of Florence Nightingale herself.

 Holistic Nursing Today

-Those who are interested in becoming holistic nurses often start by pursuing a Bachelor’s degree in nursing.
+Those interested in becoming holistic nurses often start with a Bachelor’s degree in nursing.
 They can then focus on taking courses on holistic medicine.
-Several mainstream schools and colleges are beginning to incorporate aspects of holistic medicine into their programs, so many potential holistic nurses can stay within one school for the duration of their training.
+Several mainstream schools and colleges are beginning to incorporate aspects of holistic medicine into their programs.
+So, many potential holistic nurses can stay at one school for the duration of their training.